KelvCodes/ListNest/README.md

    ```bash
    cd listnest
    ```
-3. Open `index.html` in your favorite browser 🌐, and you're ready to go!
+3. Open `index.html` in your favorite browser 🌐, and you're good to go!

 ---